 Recognized nationally and internationally for its patient care and cutting edge research, the Detroit Medical Center Multiple Sclerosis Clinic was founded by Omar A. Khan, M.D., and is the largest African American MS Clinic in the United States.
 The center dedicates time and considerable research efforts to investigate the role of genetics and treatment of African American MS patients, with a special interest in pediatric MS.

 Developing an Enriching Learning Center

 Knowing this, and knowing that the purpose of the website is to educate and inform, TM understood that Wayne State University needed a website that was warm and inviting, but also demanded attention.
 Nothing garners attention better than bold colors with contrasting elements, so we used just that.
 The finished website features rustic orange and warm blue hues, with eye-popping text.

 Acting mainly as an educational resource, TM also needed to ensure the site would be fun and interactive.
-We created a wide variety of Call-to-Actions, which encourage visitors to learn, ask questions, participate in surveys, and take interactive, colorful quizzes.
+We created a wide variety of Calls-to-Action’s, which encourage visitors to learn, ask questions, participate in surveys, and take interactive, colorful quizzes.

 Center of MS Awareness: The Knowledge Center

 The website is an exceptional resource for African American’s with Multiple Sclerosis.
 The Knowledge Center is perhaps the key component of the website, with 4 sections in which users can learn and explore.